upjohnc/pynash_rust_maturin/PYO3.md

 For example: [ruff](https://pypi.org/project/ruff/)
 and [polars](https://pypi.org/project/polars/).

-The example code in this repo is to give a starting point or in other words, a basic understanding of the tools available in the rust ecosystem.
+The example code in this repo is to give a starting point and a basic understanding of the tools available in the rust ecosystem.

 ## Pyo3 in Example Code